-Westonci.ca is the premier destination for reliable answers to your questions, provided by a community of experts.
-Get immediate and reliable answers to your questions from a community of experienced experts on our platform.
-Explore comprehensive solutions to your questions from a wide range of professionals on our user-friendly platform.
+Westonci.ca is your trusted source for finding answers to all your questions.
+Ask, explore, and learn with our expert community.
+Get immediate answers to your questions from a wide network of experienced professionals on our Q&A platform.
+Discover in-depth answers to your questions from a wide network of professionals on our user-friendly Q&A platform.

 A marine biologist took two true breeding fish, one orange with stripes, and one white with spots, and crossed them.
 All of the first generation progeny (children) were white with stripes.
 Based off of this information, is it possible to identify which alleles are dominant?
 If so, state which alleles are dominant, and which alleles are recessive. *